Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

 Is my smart TV compatible with VPN apps?

 If you have an Android TV, you can simply download VPNs from the Google Play Store.
-However, direct VPN installation is impossible with other smart TV operating systems.
+However, installing a VPN directly is not possible on other smart TV operating systems.
 You'll need to use workarounds.

 For example, Samsung's Tizen and LG's WebOS don't support native VPN apps.
 If you're unsure about your device, check this list of smart TVs compatible with VPNs.

 In short, installing a VPN on an Android TV is straightforward.
-Any other smart TV OS will require an alternative approach.
+Any other smart TV OS will require an alternative approach, such as installing the VPN on your router.

 How to install a VPN on your smart TV